 The Eurovision Song Contest is undoubtedly a source of national pride, as contestants from across Europe, and even beyond it, compete to sing Europe’s favourite song.
 Thus, it’s no wonder that Eurovision betting is so popular!
 The Eurovision Song Contest has been operating as an international song competition since 1956, and with the exception of the cancelled event in 2020, it has taken place every single year and It still remains one of the most-watched and most bet-on non-sporting events in the world.

-Eurovision in 2022 will return to our screens on the 10th to the 4th May 2022.
-Hosted in Turin, Italy, it will be the 66th edition of the song contest.
+Eurovision in 2023 will return to our screens on the 9th of May to the 13th 2023.
+Hosted in Liverpool, England, it will be the 67th edition of the song contest.
+The previous winner of the Eurovision was Ukraine; however, due to the current circumstances, Ukraine was unable to host the Eurovision Song Contest.

-If you’re new to the Eurovision Song Content betting then you’re going to need to know how it works.
+If you’re new to the Eurovision Song Contest betting then you’re going to need to know how it works.
 Don’t worry, however, as we’ll explain everything for you here.
-Finally, we’ll also be providing you with information regarding the upcoming Eurovision 2022 in May.
+Finally, we’ll also be providing you with information regarding the upcoming Eurovision 2023 in May.

 Eurovision Betting Markets